MicrosoftDocs/dynamics-365-customer-engagement/ce/developer/publish-app-appsource.md

 ---
 title: "Publish your app on AppSource (Developer Guide for Dynamics 365 Customer Engagement)| MicrosoftDocs"
-description: "Publish your Dynamics 365 app with Microsoft AppSource so that subscribers can find it, try it, and buy it." ms.custom: "" ms.date: 12/15/2017 ms.reviewer: ""
+description: "Learn about how to publish your Dynamics 365 Customer Engagement app on Microsoft AppSource so that subscribers can find it, try it, and buy it." ms.custom: "" ms.date: 12/15/2017 ms.reviewer: ""